harshdamhase/Git-Mastery/README.md

 Docker Hub is a `repository service` and it is a cloud-based service where people push their Docker Container Images and also pull the Docker Container Images from the Docker Hub anytime or anywhere via the internet.

+**Virtual Machines (VMs)** run on Hypervisors, which allow multiple Virtual Machines to run on a single machine along with its own operating system.

 ### Commands in Docker

 1. Docker version